FRC Group Homes Create Enduring Friendships

 FRC Group Homes Create Enduring Friendships Date May 22, 2019

 In the beginning, they didn’t know each other.
 Anxiety abounded as they considered moving out of their familiar surroundings into a group home.
-What if they didn’t like each other?
-What if they didn’t like the same TV shows, but had only one TV in the house?
-What if they couldn’t get along?
-Fortunately, Holly […]
+What if they didn’t like each other? […]

 Read More